Privacy

 - Disposable/temporary email addresses are blocked at registration.

-If this policy changes significantly, we'll update the date at the top.
+If this policy changes significantly, I'll update the date at the top.
 Continued use after changes means you accept the updated terms.

 For privacy-related questions, reach out via the contact page.